32Bites/hacktivate/README.md

 Hacktivates iPhones vulnerable to Checkm8 via the Checkra1n jailbreak.

 # Usage
 To install the python dependencies you need pipenv.
+Read here: https://pypi.org/project/pipenv/

 ## After pipenv is installed
 1. Open a terminal, and `cd` into the hacktivate directory.